-PicMonkey now has stock photos integrated into the editor, so you have a million pics at your fingertips.
-Now you don’t have to leave your project to go looking for a stock photo to download and then upload to PicMonkey—they’re already here.
+PicMonkey's stock photo library is powered by Shutterstock, so you have millions of pics at your fingertips.
 Wanna see how it all works?
 Check out How to Use PicMonkey’s Stock Photos and Enhance Your Designs With Free Stock Photos and read on for hot tips for choosing the exact right photo.

 Finding the right stock photo for your brand can be a huge pain in the neck.
 First of all, there are millions to choose from, so where do you even start?
 And secondly, even if you do manage to narrow your search, often the resulting images are cheesy, stiffly posed, or labeled improperly.